Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Income SlabTax Rate and Calculation

-Up to INR 5 lakhNil
+Up to Rs.
+5 lakhNil

-INR 5 lakh – INR 10 lakh20% of income
+Rs.
+5 lakh – Rs.
+10 lakh20% of income

-INR 10 lakh and aboveINR 1,00,000 + 30% on income
+Rs.
+10 lakh and aboveINR 1,00,000 + 30% on income

 A few changes are applicable, effective from 1st April.
-According to the 2025 Union Budget, there are amendments for the betterment of the taxpayers.
+According to the 2025 Union Budget, these are amendments for the betterment of the taxpayers.
 These changes are adopted to simplify compliance and increase transparency.

 This table provides you with a glimpse into the changes: